Skip to Content

 Email Print

-If delivering babies sounds like a dream, then becoming a midwife might be right for you.
+If delivering babies sounds like a dream, then becoming a certified nurse midwife might be right for you.
 It’s possible to use your nursing skills to become a certified nurse-midwife, which means you could provide care and support to mothers and infants, including delivering babies at birth.

 A nurse-midwife provides several types of gynecological, prenatal and post-pregnancy care.
 A nurse-midwife can perform the following: